Frequently Asked Questions

 15. What is NAV (Net Asset Value)?

 Net asset value (NAV) is the value per share of an investment fund on a specific date or time.
 The per-share dollar amount of the fund is based on the total value of all the securities in its portfolio, any liabilities the fund has and the number of fund shares outstanding.
-After the launch and “ramping up” of a fund, the NAV will typically adjust from daily to quarterly or semi-annually.
+After the launch and “ramping up” of a fund, the NAV will typically adjust from quarterly to annually

 16. When will Upside Avenue's NAV per share be calculated?